 Changing to this option is possible, but reasons must be submitted in writing to the Graduate Coordinator if the change comes before a student has commenced their BIO 591 project, or to the Graduate Committee if working on it.
-The decision whether or not to grant the change will be at the discretion of the Coordinator or Committee, and their decision shall be final.
+The decision whether to grant the change will be at the discretion of the Coordinator or Committee, and their decision shall be final.

 A student who switches after commencing a BIO 591 project must form a new Graduate Committee, which may contain the same faculty members as their prior one, or new ones.
-The new Committee must meet to plan remaining coursework, if necessary, and fill out the Committee Composition section of the MS Student Progress Checklist.
+The new Committee must meet to plan remaining coursework, if necessary, and fill out the Committee Composition section of the Biology MS Program Progress Form-Thesis Option.
 If a substantial change in the student's intent or focus is the reason for the change, some courses not taken before may have to be taken.
 Such a decision will be left up to the new Committee.

-Directed Research in Biology Project
+BIO 591 Directed Research in Biology